SchedMD/slurm-gcp/docs/faq.md

 ### How do I limit user access to only using login nodes?

 By default, all instances are configured with
 [OS Login](./glossary.md#os-login).
-This keeps UID and GID of users consistant accross all instances and allows easy user control with [IAM Roles](./glossary.md#iam-roles).
+This keeps UID and GID of users consistent across all instances and allows easy user control with [IAM Roles](./glossary.md#iam-roles).

 1. Create a group for all users in `admin.google.com`.